By Lambert Strether of Corrente.

 Yale Medicine describes who is eligible for Paxlovid:

 The FDA authorized Paxlovid for people ages 12 and older who weigh at least 88 pounds.
-But in order to qualify for a prescription, you must also have had a positive COVID-19 test result and be
+But in order to qualify for a prescription, you must also have had a positive COVID-19 test result and be at high risk for developing severe COVID-19.

 That means you must either have certain underlying conditions (including cancer, diabetes, obesity, or others) or be an older adult (more than 81% of COVID-19 deaths occur in people over age 65).
 The more underlying medical conditions a person has, the higher their risk for developing a severe case of COVID-19, according to the CDC.